SweetAdjPotato/plagiarism-detector/README.md

-# Plagiarism Project, Machine Learning Deployment
+# Plagiarism Detector Modeling and Deployment using SageMaker
 ## Table of Contents

 1. [Project Overview](#project_overview)